deepak-k-zefr/ML-Notes/README.md

 * Does not assume normal errors.
 * MLE allows more flexibility in the data and analysis because it has fewer restrictions.

+## Generalized linear model
+GLM is a flexible generalization of ordinary linear regression that allows for response variables that have error distribution models other than a normal distribution

 ## Lasso